madhurima31/Movie-review-service/Readme.md

 3- Run Main.java to get the required output.

 4- To view the exception test cases please follow the following steps and run run the Main.java

-    A) uncomment the  block  at line no 49 in Main.java to test case for exception for "multiple reviews not allowed"
+    A. uncomment the  block  at line no 49 in Main.java to test case for exception for "multiple reviews not allowed"

-    B) uncomment the  block  at line no 54 in Main.java to test case for exception for "multiple reviews not allowed"
+    B. uncomment the  block  at line no 54 in Main.java to test case for exception for "multiple reviews not allowed"

 5- The screenshots of outputs are attached in the "Output Screenshots" folder